fperraudeau/gphmm/README.md

 This package trains a GPHMM and computes GPHMM probabilities.

-The model will be described in details in a paper ... coming soon.
-In the meantime, please don't hesitate to email me if you have questions.
+The model will is described in details in https://www.biorxiv.org/content/early/2017/12/04/228619.

 ## Installation